govsocial-org/govsocial-org.github.io/docs/operating/mastodon.md

 ### FediBlockHole

 We have documented how we containerized and deployed FediBlockHole in our cluster [here](/building/fediblockhole/).
-Once that was done, we needed to decide which lists to pull from.
+Once that was done, we needed to decide which lists to pull from, and a strategy for combining them into a single list for our instance.

+#### Selecting a Merge Plan

+One of the great features of FediBlockHole is the ability to specify a `mergeplan` setting of `min` or `max` when combining lists from multiple sources.
+The default is `max`.

+The difference between the two is how FediBlockHole resolves the conflict when the same block is encountered from different sources with different [severities](https://docs.joinmastodon.org/admin/moderation/#server-wide-moderation).
+A `max` merge plan selects the **highest** of the severity levels from all sources of the same block, while a `min` merge plan selects the **lowest**.

+We have opted to implement a `max` merge plan for our lists.

 #### Selecting Block Lists